mokiat/rally-mka/README.md

 * Though some parts of the code I have rewritten entirely, others I have left as they were originally.
 Hence, nasty variable names and difficult to follow through formulas are to be expected.
 The project was originally written in Delphi, back when 'clean code' wasn't something I was aware of.
 * The physics of the car is whacky.
 Yes, I know.
 It was meant to be that way when I wrote it - I wanted a strange rally type of drift feel.
 Still, you will see that some effort was spent in getting wheels to turn correctly, taking angle and speed into account.
 Someone later pointed out to me that I had implemented a hovercraft-type of physics.
 Interesting...
 * I have done little to no editing on the art.
 It is as it was modeled originally.
-* There is a lot of resource trashing going on.
+* There is a lot of resource thrashing going on.
 I could have done a better job at OpenGL resource allocation and reuse but I wanted to get a working port as quickly as possible.

 ## Running